-Cake 'n BakePastries, bread and pies, oh my!
-This class will explore all things pastry related.
-Studentswill get the skills needed to make artisan breads, pastries, candies, cookies, cakes, decorating, and more.Students will explore careers in the area of culinary and pastries.
-Please note, that this class will workwith many allergen foods and it will be impossible to accommodate for gluten, egg, and milk allergies.Gr.
+Cake 'n Bake 1- Pastries, bread and pies, oh my!
+This class will explore the basics of baking.
+Studentswill get the skills needed to make breads, pastries, cookies, cakes, decorating, and more.
+Students willexplore careers in the area of culinary and pastries.
+Please note, that this class will work with manyallergen foods and it will be impossible to accommodate gluten, egg, and milk allergies.Gr.
 9-12SemesterPrerequisite: none